easybiblabs/Services_Scalarium/docs/docs.md

 ## Applications

-The Application class can be used to retrieve all applications:
+The Applications class can be used to retrieve all applications:

     $applications = new Applications($endpoint, $accept, $token);
     $applicationsData = $applications->getApplications();